With Lent fast approaching, I realize that it is time to update my resource lists.

 Episcopal Relief and Development devotional focuses on creating economic opportunities and strengthening communities, with a particular focus on empowering women.
 They are available in both English and Spanish and can be downloaded for free.

-From the Australian Board of Mission for 2017: Into the Desert.
+From the Australian Board of Mission: Into the Desert.

-Another great list of resources that is so rich you can get lost in from anglicansonline.org.
+Another great list of resources that is so rich you can get lost in anglicansonline.org.

 Gaye Boss wrote Wild Hope: Stories for Lent from the Vanishing, where readers can gain insight and lament for the “profound loss of species”.